 Stack updates¶

 Stacks are versioned.
-Stack updates and configuration edits create or update an unpublished draft revision first.
+Dashboard-managed stack configuration edits create or update an unpublished draft revision first.
 The currently published revision remains active for running app instances until you publish the draft.
+Stack service revision updates, Git updates, sync with origin, and automatic stack updates create a new stack revision directly after the update task succeeds.

-Publishing the draft creates a new stack revision, but it does not automatically change running app instances.
-After the revision is published, each app instance can be upgraded separately from its current revision to the latest revision.
+Publishing a draft or completing a stack update does not automatically change running app instances.
+Automatic stack updates can also auto-upgrade app instances when auto-upgrade is enabled for those instances.
+After a new revision exists, each app instance can still be upgraded separately from its current revision to the latest revision.

 Update stack service revisions¶

-When a service used by the stack has a newer service revision, Wodby can update the stack services to point to the latest service revisions in the draft revision.
+When a service used by the stack has a newer service revision, Wodby can update the stack services to point to the latest service revisions in a new stack revision.

 This update keeps stack service names and valid stack-level configuration.
 It is intended for service-template changes inside services that are already part of the stack, such as newer images, Helm changes, added settings, added configs, added links, new resource defaults, or new cron definitions.